awmartin/doctoral/README.md

 ![](https://firebasestorage.googleapis.com/v0/b/doctoral-460ba.appspot.com/o/public%2Fdoctoral.png?alt=media)

-Built with Node.js and Vue.js, Doctoral can be hosted on Google Firebase, locally, or on cloud services like Heroku, Cloud Foundry, or just a VM.
+Built with Node.js and Vue.js, Doctoral can be hosted locally or on cloud services like Heroku or Cloud Foundry, or just a VM.

 It will support several popular open source editors (CKEditor, Quill, Editor.js, TinyMCE).
 Licensing the one you want is up to you.
 Most development currently is for CKEditor.